richarddunks/LearningResource-Intro-to-R/README.md

-# Introduction to R
+# Introduction to R for Crime Analysts

-Welcome to the "Introduction to R" book!
+Welcome to the "Introduction to R for Crime Analysts" book!
 This resource is designed specifically for crime analysts who are transitioning from SPSS to R. The book is published as a Bookdown project on GitHub and provides a comprehensive guide to getting started with R, including practical examples and tips tailored to crime analysis.

 ## Table of Contents